svgaming234/cstats/README.md

 ## Credits

 SvGaming - Project lead
-Noggisoggi - Creator of player list API which cstats is based on JohnyMuffin - Creator of APIs utilized by cstats zavdav - Lead tester, told me about the getUser API
+Noggisoggi - Creator of player list script which cstats is based on JohnyMuffin - Creator of APIs utilized by cstats zavdav - Lead tester, told me about the getUser API